FoxxMD/context-mod/docs/operator/database.md

 operator:
   name: u/MyRedditAccount
 databaseConfig:
-  retention: '3 months' # each subreddit will retain 3 more of recorded events
+  retention: '3 months' # each subreddit will retain 3 months of recorded events
 bots:
     # all subreddits this bot moderates will have 3 month retention
   - name: u/OneBotAccount